-A native of Wilmington, Delaware, President Monaco received his undergraduate degree from Princeton University in 1981, and his M.D. and Ph.D. through Harvard Medical School’s Medical Scientist Training Program, where he specialized in the genetics of neurological disorders.
+At Tufts, President Monaco holds faculty appointments as a professor of biology in the School of Arts and Sciences and as a professor of neuroscience at Tufts University School of Medicine.
+A native of Wilmington, Delaware, he received his undergraduate degree from Princeton University in 1981, and his M.D. and Ph.D. through Harvard Medical School’s Medical Scientist Training Program, where he specialized in the genetics of neurological disorders.

 President Monaco was elected to the European Molecular Biology Organization (EMBO) in 2006, and is a fellow of the Academy of Medical Sciences (U.K.) and the Royal Society of Medicine and a member of the Association of American Physicians.

 President Monaco chairs the Steering Committee of the Talloires Network, whose more than 350 member institutions around the world are committed to advancing civic engagement in higher education.
 He is a member of the Board of the Association of Independent Colleges and Universities of Massachusetts, of which he is a past Chair, and a member of the Executive Committee of the New England Small College Athletic Conference.
 He also serves on the boards of Cummings Foundation, the MacJannet Foundation, the Omidyar-Tufts Microfinance Fund, Tufts Medical Center, and WGBH, and sits on the board of trustees of the Salesianum School in Wilmington, Delaware, from which he graduated.

 President Monaco is married to Zoia Monaco, Ph.D., a molecular geneticist who investigates chromosome and genome stability in stem cells.
 They have three sons.
 President Monaco enjoys reading history and fiction and keeps fit by swimming and running.